-Key U.S. provider of Internet to Russia plans to cut service there, citing ‘unprovoked invasion of Ukraine,’ sources say
+Key U.S. provider of Internet to Russia cuts service there, citing ‘unprovoked invasion of Ukraine'

 Other U.S. backbone providers have been debating cutting off Russian customers in recent days, and any following Cogent’s lead would amplify the impact.

-Network security researcher Barrett Lyon said Cogent’s move alone would immediately hit traffic from North America, causing connections across the Atlantic to the Russian network to lag, especially in video.
-Russians trying to watch streaming video from the U.S. are expected to see the deterioration first.
+Network security researcher Barrett Lyon said Cogent’s move alone would immediately affect traffic from North America, causing connections across the Atlantic to lag, especially in video.
+Russians trying to watch streaming video from the United States are expected to see the deterioration first.

 “Cogent is usually seen as a lower-cost network option.
 As a result, they end up carrying a lot of traffic for video and low-cost packets,” Lyon said.
 “That traffic will reconverge to other networks and redistribute, causing a huge network load across networks willing to carry traffic for Rostelecom.”

-As of Friday morning, Cogent had direct connections to more than 6,000 network blocks, or large chunks of Internet addresses, handled by Rostelecom, one of the largest swaths from the U.S.
+As of Friday morning, Cogent had direct connections to more than 6,000 network blocks, or large chunks of Internet addresses, handled by Rostelecom, one of the largest swaths from the United States.

-Earlier on Friday, as Rostelecom announced its fourth quarter earnings, it said it would hold off on projecting future results because of the uncertainty sparked by the Ukraine conflict.
+Earlier on Friday, as Rostelecom announced its fourth-quarter earnings, it said it would hold off on projecting future results because of the uncertainty sparked by the Ukraine conflict.

 This is a developing story.
 Please check back for updates.